Jail for man who drank and drove into four pedestrians in Tanjong Pagar

 The father was warded with bleeding in the brain and fractures, and could not carry out basic tasks like going to the toilet, bathing or feeding himself after the accident.

-The Myanmese fainted after being flung off the central divider and fractured his nose among other serious injuries.
+The Myanmar national fainted after being flung off the central divider and fractured his nose among other serious injuries.

 The Australian tourist was celebrating his birthday when he was hit, and remains able only to undertake light work due to weakness in his back.
 He fractured his sacrum, a bone between the hip bones of the pelvis, and could not walk or feed himself while warded.